jonreid/ViewControllerPresentationSpy/README.md

 ### How do I test dismissing a modal?

-1. Instantiate an `DismissalVerifier` before the Act phase of the test.
+1. Instantiate a `DismissalVerifier` before the Act phase of the test.
 2. Invoke the code to dismiss your modal.

 Information about the dismissal is then available through the